 Why is certification important?

-The coaching industry has now developed to the extent that clients of coaching services, both individuals and organisations, require ways to compare and differentiate between coaches.
+The coaching industry has now developed to the extent that clients of coaching services require ways to compare and differentiate between coaches.
 They want to know that a coach is likely to be effective, and that the service provided will be fit-for-purpose, before working with a coach.

 A certification process requires a coach to take considerable time and effort to meet the criteria, demonstrating a commitment to client care and professional development.
 Although certification cannot eliminate bad practice entirely, having an effective guideline of Code of Ethics and Best Coaching Practice encourages standards of excellence.

-Although graduating from a certified program does not guarantee jobs or licensure for individuals, it may facilitate such achievement.
-It reflects the quality by which a Coaching Education Provider or a training program conducts its business.
+Although graduating from a certified program does not guarantee jobs or licensure, it may facilitate such achievement.
+It reflects the quality by which a coaching education provider or a training program conducts its business.
 It speaks to a sense of public trust, as well as to professional quality.

-As a student: Certification provides assurance that the program in which you are enrolled or are considering enrolling is engaged in continuous review and improvement of its quality, that it meets internationally endorsed standards in the profession, and that it is accountable for achieving what it sets out to do.
+As a student: Life coach certification provides assurance that the program in which you are enrolled or are considering enrolling is engaged in continuous review and improvement of its quality, that it meets internationally endorsed standards in the profession, and that it is accountable for achieving what it sets out to do.

 As a coach: Certification provides a forum in which educators and practitioners of coaching can exchange ideas on future needs of the profession and ways in which to best address these needs in professional education and training.